m4r35n357/ODE-Playground/README.md

 ## Grubby details

-#### Running c Tests
+### Running c Tests

-The tests enforce a "redundant web of densely interrelated functionality that cannot exist in the presence of coding errors"!
+The tests enforce a "redundant mesh of densely interrelated functionality that cannot exist in the presence of coding errors"!

 **libad-test** (c executable)